OxfordHCC/retconnect/README.md

 ## License

 RETCONnect is licensed under an MIT License–please adopt, remix, and use as you see fit; however we do not guarantee its suitability for use in your application.

+## Acknowledgements

+RETCONnect was funded by the UKRI through the PETRAS2 Centre of Excellence, under the project RETCON: Red Teaming the Connected Internet of Things.